Jane Cakebread

-Jane Cakebread (1827/1828 – 17 December 1898) was a 19th-century British homeless woman who gained notoriety for her frequent arrests for public "drunkenness".
+Jane Cakebread (1827 or 1828 – 17 December 1898) was a 19th-century British homeless woman who gained notoriety for her frequent arrests for public "drunkenness".
 According to official records, Cakebread appeared in police court 277 times for her behaviour in public.
 She was believed to have set a record for number of court appearances, as well as number of newspaper paragraphs devoted to a woman during the reign of Queen Victoria, besides the queen herself.
 By the time of her death, she had achieved international notoriety, as both The London Telegraph and The New York Times claimed in her obituary that she had been "convicted 281 times".
 Cakebread had mental illness, alcohol intoxication, cirrhosis of the liver, and visual impairment.
 She lived the final three years of her life at Claybury Asylum in London, where she was placed under medical observation.
 Her tragic case focused public attention on the ineffectiveness of the policy of dealing with drunkenness through short-term imprisonment.
-She is often credited for inspiring the Inebriates Act of 1898, and other legislation.
+She is often credited for inspiring the Inebriates Act 1898, and other legislation.

 Early life and family

 Jane Cakebread was born in Sawbridgeworth in the English county of Hertfordshire in 1827 or 1828.
 Her father was a carter and carpenter from Clavering, Essex; her mother was from Sawbridgeworth.
 The Cakebreads were a family of five sons and three daughters.
 She was the eldest daughter of Susan and James Cakebread to survive to adulthood.
 Her family was poor.
 According to Dr. Robert Armstrong-Jones, there was no record of mental illness or alcoholism in her immediate family.

 She received some education, and is said to have been "clearly intelligent and articulate", with "a capital memory" for certain parts of the Bible.
-She had a brother living in the countryside whom she once stayed with for six months, when missionary Thomas Holmes was trying to get her off the streets of London.
+She had a brother living in the countryside whom she once stayed with for six months, when police court missionary Thomas Holmes was trying to get her off the streets of London.